randomvlad/raptorize-jquery/README.md

 - Support jQuery versions: 1.7+, 2.x and 3.x (regular, but not slim).
 - Fix minor bug where audio would get out of sync when raptor is triggered repeatedly.
 - Allow konami-code to be used more than once.
-- Support overriding default asset locations.
+- Easily override default asset locations.
 - Optimize konami-code logic to track and compare only the last 10 keystrokes.
 - Simplify animate logic to avoid multiple nested callbacks.
 - Remove deprecated browser check for audio support.
 It made sense in 2010, but in 2021 over 98% of modern browsers support audio tags ([source](https://caniuse.com/?search=audio)).